Australian contribution to UNTAC in Cambodia 1992–93: Withdrawal

 By mid-1993 the refugee camps along the Thai border had been closed and more the 337,000 displaced persons resettled, most eligible voters had been registered, more than 250,000 former soldiers disarmed and a program of demining initiated.
 UNTAC had also successfully extended its security umbrella through widespread patrolling, the confiscation of weapons and other measures to reduce banditry, whilst the Khmer Rouge had also been sidelined, even if it continued to poss a threat.
-The elections were successfully held between 23–28 May 1993, and by November 1993 the United Nations withdrew from Cambodia altogether.
+The elections were successfully held between 23 and 28 May 1993, and by November 1993 the United Nations withdrew from Cambodia altogether.

 Arguably the mission to Cambodia represented a significant change in Australian thinking towards peacekeeping, and its level of commitment.
 Previously, although a frequent contributor to UN operations, Australia had contributed small numbers of individual personnel to fill technical positions (e.g. signals, engineers or medical personnel) or as observers, however in Cambodia the ADF deployed a significant sized force, albeit again providing higher level technically qualified personnel and support staff, rather than combat troops.
 This approach however, placed significant strain on the ADF, with the mission denuding it of the bulk of its communications specialists.
-Subsequently Australia became increasingly involved in UN peacekeeping operations throughout the mid-1990s, deploying significant forces—including combat troops—to Somalia and Rwanda, and later still to East Timor.
+Subsequently, Australia became increasingly involved in UN peacekeeping operations throughout the mid-1990s, deploying significant forces—including combat troops—to Somalia and Rwanda, and later still to East Timor.

 Approximately 1,215 Australians served in Cambodia, and although they suffered a number of casualties, none were killed during the mission.